 2015

-Pothiti Kitromilidi (Toula) hears the cries of children on a beach near her home and hotel – the Sunrooms in Megas Limnionas, Chios, Greece.
-She provided them with food, water, and clothes.
-Meetings with local groups and authorities encouraged the formation of CESRT (Chios Eastern Shore Response Team).
-A Facebook page was created to help spread the word and attract both volunteers and donors.
+Pothiti Kitromilidi (Toula) hears the cries of children on a beach near her home in Chios, Greece.
+Together with other locals, she provided them with food, water, and clothes.
+Meetings with local groups encouraged the formation of CESRT (Chios Eastern Shore Response Team).
+A Facebook page was created to help spread the word and attract both international volunteers and supporters.

 2016